Los Angeles Police Officer Under Investigation After Allegedly Fondling Dead Woman's Breasts

 Related Stories

+Assistant Police Chief Robert Arcos told the Times the recording was “very disturbing.”
+And the Los Angeles Police Protective League, the union that represents rank-and-file officers, said the “behavior has no place in law enforcement.”

-“If this allegation is true, then the behavior exhibited by this officer is not only wrong, but extremely disturbing, and does not align with the values we, as police officers, hold dear and these values include respect and reverence for the deceased,” the Los Angeles Police Protective League, the union that represents rank-and-file officers, said in a statement provided to The Associated Press.
-“This behavior has no place in law enforcement.”
+“If this allegation is true, then the behavior exhibited by this officer is not only wrong, but extremely disturbing, and does not align with the values we, as police officers, hold dear and these values include respect and reverence for the deceased,” the union said in a statement.

 More police departments have started using body cameras in recent years as a way of improving accountability amid heightened scrutiny over police misconduct and use of force.
 In 2015, the LAPD became one of the first large law enforcement agencies to widely adopt body cameras, rolling out about 7,000 cameras.
-Last month, the department reached an agreement with the union representing rank-and-file police officers to begin randomly inspecting body camera footage that does not involve arrests or use of force, the Times reported.
+Last month, the department reached an agreement with the Los Angeles Police Protective League to begin randomly inspecting body camera footage that does not involve arrests or use of force, the Times reported.